spideymans/mask-detect/readme.md

 The trained model is contained in `mask-detect/trained_model/saved model/`. **Do not modify any of the files in this directory**.
 These are the files used to define our ML model.

-The `mask-detect/trained_model/content/` directory is intentionally empty. **Place any images you want to run through the model inside of this directory**.
-This directory must only include image fles, otherwise it will crash.
-Please ensure that all images are `PNG` or `JPG` files.
-Please do not commit any files you add to this directory.

 ### Dependancies

 To run the code, you need **tensorflow** and **numpy** installed.